Agile Teams: Roles & Structures That Work

 A full PMI-ACP exam prep course.
 Self-paced with video training modules, you'll quickly be on your way to your agile certification.
 We love this course from respected trainer Cornelius Fichtner and it's a cost-effective way to prepare for your exam.
 Upgrades available to add on the exam simulator and study guidebooks.

-4. Parallel Agile Team
+4. Parallel Agile team

 In this team, everyone changes jobs per sprint.
 Everyone writes code, then everyone moves to test it.
 This setup is good for cross-training, but you have cross-sprint release cycles.